 Q. Do I need to switch to Mirrorless right now?

 A. Nope.
-But I would certainly start getting used to the idea of going mirrorless, as it’s not just where the camera industry is headed, it’s where they already are now.
+But I would certainly start getting used to the idea of going mirrorless, as it’s not just where the camera industry is headed; it’s where they already are now.
 That way, when it’s time for you to make the jump to mirrorless, it won’t freak you out.
-In the meantime consider this: sometime very soon the only DSLRs you’ll be able to buy will be on the used camera market.
+In the meantime, consider this: sometime very soon, the only DSLRs you can buy will be on the used camera market.

 Q. What if I never switch?

 A. That’s OK, too.
 There are still some folks out there shooting with their film cameras, and they never went digital (probably the same folks who are still using Lightroom 6).
 You can still order traditional film online and send it off for processing.
 It all still works.

 Q. Well, I don’t think I’ll ever own a mirrorless camera.

 A. I hate to be the one to tell you, but you already own a mirrorless camera.
 It’s the one in your phone.

 Hope you found that helpful, and remember – you don’t have to post a comment telling me you’re sticking with your DSLR.
 Lots of people will wait until the last possible minute to switch, just like people did with their film cameras.
 It’s OK.
 We all have our own timelines – today, I just wanted to make sure you’re up-to-date on where the market is today and what’s going on with the big three manufacturers to help you make the decision easier when it’s time to make the jump.